OrchardCMS/OrchardDoc/Documentation/Packaging-and-sharing-themes.markdown

 The **Packaging** modules are enabled by default.
 If any of the modules have been disabled, you must enable them in order to package and upload your theme.

 # Packaging Your Theme
-To package your theme, open the Orchard command line and type the following command, replacing _MyFirstTheme_ with the name of your theme, and _C:\Temp_ with the output path for the generated package file.
+To package your theme, open the <a href="/Documentation/Using-the-command-line-interface">Orchard command line</a> and type the following command, replacing _MyFirstTheme_ with the name of your theme, and _C:\Temp_ with the output path for the generated package file.

     package create MyFirstTheme C:\Temp